mikeester/plugins/README.md

 # Mikeester plugins
-Open source plugins for OpenOSRS client
+Open source automation plugins for OpenOSRS client

 This was made mainly for other people to use as a reference